A Talk by Shelley Tanenbaum.

 We are not alone.
 Our Friends across the pond have been asking themselves the same questions.
 Friend Pam Lumm delivered the 2011 Britain Yearly Meeting keynote address, entitled Costing not less than everything: sustainability and spirituality in challenging times.
 She said:

-For me the central and underlying question for us as Quakers is this: are we content to be merely a support group for people on their individual spiritual journeys or are we able to rediscover a solidarity as a people of God?
+For me the central and underlying question for us as Quakers is this: are we content to be merely a support group for people on their individual spiritual journeys or are we able to rediscover solidarity as a people of God?

 The Britain Yearly Meeting 2011 Epistle reflects Pam’s keynote address:

 We can no longer ignore the fact that our planet is finite.
 We have not only inherited the earth from our ancestors: we have borrowed it from our children and from their children.
-We see the connection between changing the way we live and growing in the Spirit.
+We see the connection between changing the way we live and grow in the Spirit.
 What is God calling us as Quakers to be and to do?
 Early Quakers were seen as radical religious extremists, living beyond the ordinary in their simplicity and their direct engagement with the divine.
 Are we, on the other hand, sliding into ordinariness?
 Can we reconnect with our roots, to live a religious life and proclaim a message the world needs to hear?

 With joy, our Yearly Meeting has made a commitment to becoming a low carbon sustainable community.